GilsonGangadhar/Netflix-App/README.md

 NOTE : Post deployment, Google Chrome sometimes may show "Deceptive site ahead" while trying to view deployed website.
 Since this is a Netflix clone, Google thinks this as a phishing site (mainly because of the created url).

 Please click on the "Details" button and then click on "visit this unsafe site" link.
 I can guarantee there wont be any security threat to your system.
 Sorry for the inconvenience.

 Netflix-App walkthrough : https://www.awesomescreenshot.com/video/5377398?key=e254789ac278a30f50a921ff8a315fc1

 Netflix-App Demo url : https://netflix-app-9bdb4.web.app
+(demo url's guest email : gilsongangadhar@gmail.com ; password : netflix@285)

 This is a Netflix web clone,  a react firebase app.
 Here, a user can register and see a variety of movies & documentaries which are categorised by respective genres.
 You can also get a detailed information of each movie/documentary.
 Also, users can subscribe to the services via our stripe subscription model.